Search

 What Is Brain Fog, and How Do I Get Rid of It?

-While you're at work, have you ever caught yourself just staring at your computer screen?
+While you're at work, have you ever caught yourself just staring at the computer screen?
 You feel completely zoned out – but not on purpose.

 You can’t focus.